 “We must make the goal conform to the individual, rather than make the individual conform to the goal.”

 ~ Hunter S. Thomson in an extraordinary letter on finding purpose.

 Significant periods of your life shape your values and beliefs.
 Values and beliefs are an important part of your goal setting process.

 In this section go back through your life and list out all the moments, experiences and periods that stand out as especially meaningful.
 In a positive way, a happy way, an upsetting way, in any way that feels like in it’s contributed to who you are today.

 Once you’ve done this, force yourself to narrow this list down to the five that you feel are the most meaningful to you.
 As much as you can, bring yourself back to that moment in time and focus on how you felt, why you think you felt that way and what your lesson or takeaway was from that experience.

-The final step is to look for some themes across these meaningful experiences.
-This process is loosely based on Simon Sinek’s “Start With Why”.
+The final step is to look for themes across these meaningful experiences.
+This is loosely based on Simon Sinek’s “Start With Why”.

 These are the things that inspire and motivate you.
 Inspiration is the platform from which you can achieve goals.

 This is the flip side of the meaningful experiences exercise.
 Here, the objective is to look forward to what lights up your imagination and gets you excited about the future.
 It’s a bucket list of things you want to experience, accomplish, create, etc.